The Roots of Mindfulness: a week of extended Mindfulness PracticeSunday evening October 6th, through Sunday mid-day October 13th

 The hearty meals served at Samish Island Campground get rave reviews.
-All meals are included in the registration price (dinner on Sunday October 14th through breakfast on Sunday October 21st).
+All meals are included in the registration price.
 We can accommodate nearly any dietary request - just let us know in the Comments field during registration.

 Expectations of Participants

 By signing up for this retreat you are agreeing to:

 1) Follow the Schedule - participate in the practice schedule as fully as possible.
 We allow alternate schedules and variations in the schedule due to health needs.
 This is a structured week of practice with a schedule of practices we will do together starting first thing in the morning.
 That structure is a powerful support for deepening our mindfulness practice.

 2) Do jobs and chores - do some chores around the camp.
 You will have the option of choosing an ongoing job or helping with cleaning and organizing at the end of the week.
 The Samish Island Campground is staffed by a small volunteer staff and costs are held low by asking the visiting group to leave the camp as clean as they found it.

 See our entire schedule of classes, workshops, and retreats.